-Find the Cheapest Health Insurance Quotes in Your Area
+Find Cheap Health Insurance Quotes in Your Area

 The cost of health insurance for an individual is significantly driven by your age, location and the metal tier of coverage you choose.
 To help you in your search, we compared all health insurance plans in Maine to find the cheapest policy available for each tier of coverage.
 The table below can provide a good starting point in comparing the costs and benefits you may expect out of each tier of coverage.

 Across all metal tiers, your monthly cost of health insurance will increase with age.
 But the absolute price difference will vary depending on the tier of health plan you've chosen.
-For example, a 40-year-old in Maine would pay 28% more than a 21-year-old, which comes to an additional $137 per month for a Silver plan or $148 with a Gold plan.
+For example, a 40-year-old in Maine would pay 28% more than a 21-year-old, which comes to an additional $117 per month for a Silver plan or $125 with a Gold plan.
 As you get older, though, medical expenses are often more frequent and costly, so the lower cost sharing of a higher tier plan may justify the additional premium payments.

 Higher metal tier health plans, such as Gold plans, have monthly premiums that are typically more expensive than Silver plans but typically offer lower out-of-pocket expenses, like deductibles, copays and coinsurance.
 This means if you have a medical condition or costly prescriptions, a higher metal tier plan may be the best health insurance option for you.

-Silver Plans: Best for those with Low Income or Average Medical Costs
+Silver Plans: Best for those with low income or average medical costs

-For example, the Community Value HMO Silver plan has an average monthly premium of $624 for a 40-year-old in Maine, which is $40 lower on average than the Community Edge PPO Gold plan, but the deductible is $2,150 higher.
-On the other hand, the Community Align PPO Bronze plan has a monthly premium that is about $191 cheaper but has a deductible that is $2,150 higher.
+For example, the Anthem Silver X POS 2250 plan has an average monthly premium of $578 for a 40-year-old in Maine, which is $35 lower on average than the Anthem Gold X POS 1600 plan, but the deductible is $650 higher.
+On the other hand, the Anthem Bronze X POS 5700 plan has a monthly premium that is about $62 cheaper but has a deductible that is $3,450 higher.

 Furthermore, if you are part of a lower-income household, you may qualify for cost-sharing reduction (CSR) subsidies, which would further lower your out-of-pocket expenses.
 Typical Silver plans cover about 70% of your health care costs while you pay 30%.
 But under CSR subsidies, you could qualify for a Silver plan that covers up to 94% of your health care costs.

-Bronze and Catastrophic Plans: Best for Young, Healthy People
+Bronze and Catastrophic Plans: Best for young, healthy people

 Catastrophic and Bronze plans offer lower cost premiums compared to Silver and Gold plans.
 However, the affordable monthly rates for these health plans mean higher costs in the form of deductibles, copays or coinsurance before the insurance kicks in.
 We wouldn't recommend these policies unless you can afford the higher cost sharing in the case of a medical emergency.